kyarnal22/Data-146/Project2/Project2.md

 | 3   | Singapore       | 65,233.28 |
 | 7    | Norway       | 75,419.63 |

 The first column is an example of ordinal data, where numerical values are used in a ranking rather than as a numerical count.
 The second column is categorical data as it includes the label of country names.
 The last column includes continuous data, as GDP is a quantitative value that can take on a range.
-In this model, the three columns would be classified as features, with the hypothetical correlation between CPI ranking and GDP per capita being the dependent, target value.
+In this model, the first column would be classified as a feature, with each country's GDP per capita hypothetically being the dependent, target value - should there be a correlation between CPI ranking and GDP.

 ## 2